PetarTdrv/Basic_Projects/README.md

 # Basic_Projects
-These are basic projects and the projects are not perfect and you can fix them.
+These are basic projects and the projects are not perfect.